On the synergetic use of Ariel and JWST for exoplanet atmospheric science: Synergies

 \subsection{Super-Earths and sub-Neptune populations with Ariel}

-While atmospheric studies of temperate rocky exoplanets is JWST's unique territory, as discussed in Section \ref{sec:large_collect}, studying the transition regime between sub-Neptune and warmer super-Earths is within reach of Ariel's capability.
+While atmospheric studies of temperate rocky exoplanets is JWST's unique territory, as discussed in Section \ref{sec:large_collect}, studying the transition regime between sub-Neptune---possibly in the temperate regime---and warmer super-Earths is within reach of Ariel's capability.
 Observed features of the transition (e.g., radius valley and sub-Neptune desert) likely originate from the combination of many complex processes that cannot be uniquely constrained from mass, radius, and equilibrium temperature measurements alone.
-Understanding these processes and how they interact require population studies of atmospheres, as a wide range of conditions needs to be tested to fully resolve correlations with e.g., host-stars' properties, systems' architecture, age.
-In the sub-Neptune regime, Ariel could efficiently constraint the atmospheric mean molecular weight using transmission spectroscopy, which provides important clues about e.g., the origins of the radius valley \citep{2017AJ....154..109F, Cloutier_2020}.
-For more information on Ariel's transit capabilities for small planets and sub-Neptunes, please refer to the dedicated white papers: \cite{Ikoma_whitepaper, venot_whitepaper}.
-Other constraints could be obtained using eclipse and phase-curve surveys.
+Planets in this transition regime provide a unique insight into atmospheric photochemistry, cloud/haze formation, and formation and evolutionary processes \citep{Ikoma_2006, Owen_2017, Encrenaz_2022, Kimura_2022, Lavvas_2024}.
+Understanding these processes require population studies of atmospheres, as a wide range of conditions needs to be tested to fully resolve correlations with e.g., host-stars' properties, systems' architecture, age.
+With transit spectroscopy, Ariel can efficiently constraint the atmospheric mean molecular weight for a small population of sub-Neptunes, while JWST can provide high-precision snapshots of the most interesting targets, both facilities jointly providing important clues about e.g., the origins of the radius valley and the diversity of sub-Neptunes \citep{2017AJ....154..109F, Cloutier_2020, Encrenaz_2022}.
+More information about the performances of Ariel's transit capabilities in this regime are provided in dedicated articles: \cite{Ikoma_whitepaper, venot_whitepaper}.
+Other constraints could also be obtained using eclipse and phase-curve surveys.
 Figure \ref{fig:rockiespc} shows two examples of bright targets in this regime that could be studied through Ariel's observations: 55-Cnc\,e (panel A) and LTT-9779\,b (panel B).
 The figure demonstrates the advantage of phase-curves as an observing strategy for these challenging targets.
 Panel A (hot-rocky exoplanet case) shows that repeated spectral phase-curves would provide insight into the global structure of these atmospheres (i.e., the data are sensitive to thermal profiles and chemistry).
 In this example the atmosphere is assumed to be secondary, i.e., 99\% CO + 1\% CO$_2$, with $\mu = 30\,$g/mol, as inspired from \citet{Hu_2024}.
 Panel B (sub-Neptune case) shows how Ariel's phase-curve data could be used to study the energy redistribution in the atmosphere by comparing predictions inspired from models by \citet{Hoyer_2023}.
 As discussed in Section \ref{sec:expensiveobs}, Ariel could spend a good fraction of its time to perform phase-curve observations of a variety of close-in exoplanets, including hot super-Earths and sub-Neptunes.